Saga of the Northlands

 Non-Human Creatures and Facing

 Some creatures are considered “faceless,” counting all hexes as front hexes.
-These include all Tiny and smaller creatures, creatures without a normal “front” like living air or animated trees, and any creatures like ettins or squid that are for whatever reason capable of better all-around vision and all-around attacks than humans are.
+These include all Tiny and smaller creatures, creatures without a normal “front” like living air or animated trees, and any creatures like ettins that are for whatever reason capable of better all-around vision and all-around attacks than humans are.

 Creatures of size Large or larger have larger than normal spaces and correspondingly larger fronts, flanks, and rears.
 The facing diagrams for Large and Huge creatures are given below, and diagrams for even larger creatures can be extrapolated from there: